isovector/reasonablypolymorphic.com/site/posts/2025-01-24-use-monoids.markdown

 ---
 layout: post
-title: monoids
+title: Use Monoids for Construction
-date: TO_BE_DETERMINED
+date: 2025-01-24 09:35
 comments: true
-tags: foo, bar
+tags: haskell, monoids
 ---

 There's a common anti-pattern I see in beginner-to-intermediate Haskell